-Fig. 11. shows cross-correlation coefficients for frequency shifts of ±5 MHz between noise samples taken at same place, during 14 hours (15 samples, 1 hour raster).
+Fig. 11. shows cross-correlation coefficients for frequency shifts of up to ± 5 MHz between noise samples taken at same place, during 14 hours (15 samples, 1 hour raster).
 Correlations are high for zero-shift, but also for ±2.8 MHz shift, which is attributed to strong narrowband interference periodic on frequency axis with 2.8 MHz.
 Therefore, high cross-correlations (Figs. 9. and 10.) might come from these strong components.
 To rule them out, we construct "unit" noise samples, by subtracting average power level of a sample from actual value of each component within the sample, and applying signum function.
 In that way, we get "unit" samples with only two component values: -1 and +1.
 In such data string only information on frequency axis position of a component is preserved, and amplitude information is totally suppressed.
-Fig. 12 shows crosscorrelation functions for such data.
+Fig. 12 shows cross-correlation functions for such data.
 Clearly, the properties are similar, although somewhat less expressed.
-From that fact we conclude that there are plenty of noise components which are having fixed positions on frequency axis, indicating presence of non-stochastic interferences, coming from various electronic devices connected to electrical network in the vicinity of measuring spot.
+From that fact we conclude that there are plenty of noise components which are having fixed positions on frequency axis, indicating presence of non-stochastic interferences, coming from various electronic devices.